 5. Do a little home maintenance.

-It pays to take a day during the Fall to keep your house in tip-top shape so it will work more efficiently through the colder seasons and give us peace of mind.
-Clean the gutters, caulk and weather-strip around windows and doors, fix any damage to the roof, sweep the chimney, and clean the air exchange or humidifier filters.
+It pays to take a day during the fall to keep your house in tip-top shape so it will work more efficiently through the colder seasons and give us peace of mind.
+Clean the gutters, caulk and weather-strip around windows and doors, fix any damage to the roof, sweep the chimney and clean up the fireplace, and clean the air exchange or humidifier filters.

 Pull out the wool and organic cotton blankets and the goose down duvets that were packed away for summer, and put them both at the foot of the bed and in a basket by your favourite reading chair.
 Continue to use your same white bedding, but add layers of texture on top so it beckons you to get there early and read a great book.
 Cut up a plaid shirt or plush worn sweater and turn them into new cushion covers for the sofa.
 Fill up a jar with Epsom salts and lavender oil and keep it by the tub.
 Adding these sensory layers and pleasures will make it easier to enjoy the chilly, moody weather.